The Fine Cheese Co. Guide to Heart-isan Cheeses

 The Heart of Gold.
 Smooth and silky with a golden interior that will ooze onto your plate.
 Jonny Crickmore is the farmer and cheesemaker, and he works by hand.
 His herd of Montbeliarde cows are partial to a relaxing massage (aren’t we all) after a hard day’s grazing.

-This cheese is full of rich, lingering flavours and mushroomy notes and can be found in our “Heart of Seduction” selection.
+This cheese is full of rich, lingering flavours and mushroomy notes and can be found in our “Your Song” selection.

 Burt’s Blue Heart

 The Pierced Heart.
 At a few weeks old, Claire Burt will ‘pierce’ these hearts by hand.
 To have your heart pierced by one of Cupid’s arrows will lead to feelings of love and desire, but in this case, it leads to the development of utterly irresistible veins of blue throughout the cheese’s creamy paste…and more than a little desire as well.